orbforge/addon-orb/README.md

 ## Configuration

-This add-on doesn't require any configuration.
-It automatically connects to your Orb devices on the network.
+The add-on allows configuration of the MQTT push functionality.
+* **Push Scores to MQTT** (default false): Enabling this will have the orb sensor push its status to the Home Assistant MQTT broker
+* **MQTT Frequency** (default 5 seconds): This determines how often the orb sensor will push its status, if the functionality is enabled

 ## Data Storage

-The add-on stores its data in `/root/.config/orb` which is configured as persistent storage.
+The add-on stores its data in `/data/.config/orb` which is the default persistent storage provided by Home Assistant

 ## Architecture Support

 This add-on supports multiple architectures (aarch64, amd64, armv7).

 ## MQTT Integration
-If you have the [MQTT addon](https://www.home-assistant.io/integrations/mqtt/) installed, the Orb addon will automatically detect the endpoin.
-Configure the Orb Sensor device and start pushing the current orb status.
+If you have the [MQTT addon](https://www.home-assistant.io/integrations/mqtt/) installed, the Orb addon will automatically detect the endpoint.
+Configure the Orb sensor device and start pushing the current orb status.

 It will expose the following entities under the Orb Sensor device: